If you’ve ever wanted to step inside a medieval manuscript, here’s your chance. Inkulinati, an upcoming strategy-based video game, was...

-Until January 8th, The Musée de Cluny in Paris explores ten centuries of technical and artistic developments in glassmaking, which testify to the incredible creative wealth of the Middle Ages.
-In the fifth century, master glassworkers perfected the technique of stained glass, and glass took its place in society.
-150 works from the Middle Ages illustrate the fascination with glass, its symbolism and its role in accompanying scientific discoveries.
-The visitor will discover various works of glass, in parallel to works of art such as illuminations, paintings or engravings, all highlighting the use of glass during the medieval period.
+Discover some objects that present the technical and artistic developments in glassmaking, which testify to the incredible creative wealth of Medieval glass.
+In the 5th century, master glassworkers perfected the technique of stained glass, and glass took its place in society.
+These works illustrate the fascination with glass, its symbolism, and its role in accompanying scientific discoveries.